nebuly-ai/optimate/README.md

 # Nebullvm

+> _**All-in-one library that allows you to test multiple DL compilers in one line of code and speed up the inference of your DL models by 5-20 times.**_

 This repository contains the opensource `nebullvm` package, an opensource project aiming to reunite all the opensource AI compilers under the same easy-to-use interface.